jadecobra/python_tdd_exercises/TYPE_ERROR.md

 ```
 TypeError: function_d() takes 0 positional arguments but 4 were given
 ```
-let's try our solution for the previous test. update the signature of `function_d` in `functions.py`
+let us try our solution for the previous test. update the signature of `function_d` in `functions.py`
 ```python
 def function_d(arg1, arg2, arg3):
     return None